getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 sidebar_order: 2
 ---

 The Issue Owners feature allows you to create rules to decide which user or team should own an [Issue]({%- link _documentation/data-management/event-grouping/index.md -%}).
 These rules resemble a typical code owners file in a repository, and can match on file paths of files in the stack trace, URL of the request, or event tags.
-You can automatically assign issues to their respective owners, which will trigger an alert, allowing you to find the developer with the most context about a fix.
+You can automatically assign issues to their respective owners, or alert the owners about the issue, allowing you to find the developer with the most context about a fix.

 ## How It Works